okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/saml-hook/index.md

 ### Specify location within the assertion

-You specify the location within the assertion at which to apply your operation using a slash-delimited path, which follows JSON Patch conventions.
+Specify the location within the assertion where you want to apply your operation using a slash-delimited path, which follows JSON Patch conventions.

 When performing an `add` op to add a new attribute statement, this will always begin with `/claims/` and be followed by the name of the new attribute you are adding.